MiminkoMoje/Tutu-Bot/README.md

 Poorly-coded bot intended to be used in my and my friends' servers.

-Urban Dictionary term look-up,
-Memes from Reddit,
-NSFW commands,
-plus other goofy but also very useless commands.
+- Epic Reddit command: show a random post from any subreddit of your choice, or show top posts of the day/week/month etc.
+  - Or, use one of the many pre-defined Reddit commands for memes, NSFW content and more.
+- Search for any term using the Urban Dictionary.
+That website has definitions for literally everything.
+- (Coming soon) Search for more serious definitions using the Google Dictionary, including examples, synonyms and more.
+- Or just use the useless commands that I made back when I was still watching JavaScript tutorials, such as ,coinflip and ,pp ;)

 Add the Tutu Bot to your Discord server by visiting my [Tutu Bot Website](https://imvasi.com/tutu).
-Keep in mind that the bot isn't always running.
+Keep in mind that the bot isn't always on.
 If you want to host the bot by yourself, make changes or contribute, read below.

 ## Installation

-If you want to see how useless this bot is by yourself, you can clone this repo:
+If you've decided to host the bot by youself, you'll need to follow these steps:

+Firstly, clone the repo
 ```
 git clone https://github.com/down-bad/TutuBot.git
 ```